-If your trip to Byron Bay is all organized but your travel itinerary is a little on the empty side, we can give you a few hints and tips.Stop by Wategos Beach.
-It’s one sight you’ll usually find on most visitors’ to-do lists.
+If your trip to Byron Bay is all organized but your itinerary is a bit on the empty side, we can give you a helping hand.Close to the city center, Wategos Beach is one sight you might like to consider adding to your to-do list.
 Tallow Beach and Main Beach are also a stone’s throw away and worth checking out.

 Tallow Beach (2 miles away).

 If you like to get out and socialize with new people, attending an event at North Byron Parklands is a great idea.
 You’ll find it 13 miles from Byron Bay, so look through the conference calendar and see what appeals.